whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - This Pervasive Abuse Must End.md

 What qualities would people need to cultivate to have the strength to live in a healthy nation?
 And how are adults trained to tolerate living in an unhealthy nation with widespread exploitation?

-* _Low-integrity:_ Every human has an urge to stand for what's right in solidarity with others, but this isn't allowed in unhealthy nations where people are expected to obey the law but not uphold it.
+* _Low-integrity instead of high integrity:_ Every human has an urge to stand for what's right in solidarity with others, but this isn't allowed in unhealthy nations where people are expected to obey the law but not uphold it.
 When people learn to ignore injustice or feel helpless to stop it, life can seem meaningless, and low integrity becomes common.

 * _Cowardice instead of bravery:_ When the police punish anyone who takes a stand against abusive authorities, they arrest the bravest people and scare the rest into holding back, tolerating abuse, and focusing on their own comfort and safety.
 When bravery is punished, cowardice becomes common.